PyRepair/maniple/training-data/summarize-experiment/black/19/prompt_response_response_5.md

         first_leaf.prefix = ""
     else:
         before = 0

     depth = current_line.depth
     while self.previous_defs and self.previous_defs[-1] >= depth:
         self.previous_defs.pop()
         before = 1 if depth else 2

-    is_decorator = current_line.is_decorator
-    if is_decorator or current_line.is_def or current_line.is_class:
+    if current_line.is_decorator or current_line.is_def or current_line.is_class:
+        if current_line.is_decorator and not self.previous_line:
+            return 0, 0
+        if self.previous_line and self.previous_line.is_decorator:
+            return 0, 0
+        newlines = 2
+        if current_line.depth:
+            newlines -= 1
-        if not is_decorator:
+        if not current_line.is_decorator:
             self.previous_defs.append(depth)
-        if self.previous_line is None or (self.previous_line and self.previous_line.is_decorator):
-            return 0, 0
-        newlines = 2 if current_line.depth else 1
         return newlines, 0

     if current_line.is_flow_control:
         return before, 1

+    if (
+        self.previous_line
+        and self.previous_line.is_import
-    if self.previous_line and self.previous_line.is_import and not current_line.is_import and depth == self.previous_line.depth:
+        and not current_line.is_import
+        and depth == self.previous_line.depth
+    ):
-        return max(before, 1), 0
+        return before or 1, 0

+    if (
+        self.previous_line
+        and self.previous_line.is_yield
-    if self.previous_line and self.previous_line.is_yield and (not current_line.is_yield or depth != self.previous_line.depth):
+        and (not current_line.is_yield or depth != self.previous_line.depth)
+    ):
-        return max(before, 1), 0
+        return before or 1, 0

     return before, 0
 ```

-In the revised function, the handling of the `max_allowed` values, processing of comments, and adjustment of `before` values within different conditional blocks has been updated to ensure proper handling of empty lines and comments.
-This revised version should address the bug and accurately calculate the number of empty lines and comment positions.
+This revised version of the function aims to address the potential issues by adjusting the conditional logic and the handling of different line types, ensuring that the correct number of empty lines and comments are added before and after the current line based on the given input conditions.